joshhager04/Agario/README.md

 12. Tutorial system
 13. Quadrants

-##### Anything else, if you improved it, you dont have to give us credit, or else if you just copied, you must give us credit
+**Anything else, if you improved it, you don't have to give us credit.
+Or else, if you just copied, you must give us credit**